michaelhesch/michaelhesch/README.md

 #### **Python, Flask & MongoDB mini-project - "Task Manager"** [View Repo](https://github.com/michaelhesch/task-manager) | [View Live Site](https://flask-task-manager-mh.herokuapp.com/)

-Brief Description: A website showcasing Python, Flask and mongoDB.
-Allows users to create an account, add and manage tasks on a to-do list to demonstrate CRUD operations.
+Brief Description: A website to manage tasks built utilizing Python, Flask and mongoDB to demonstrate CRUD operations.
+Allows users to create an account, add and manage tasks on a to-do list as well as an Admin view to manage tasks and categories.
 This site was built as part of the Code Institute curriculum and I am continuing to improve upon it for practice.

-Note: This site is deployed via Heroku and will take longer to render on initial load.
+#### **Python & Flask mini-project - "Thorin & Company"** [View Repo](https://github.com/michaelhesch/thorin-flask-app) | [View Live Site](https://thorin-flask-app-mh.herokuapp.com/)

+Brief Description: A website showcasing Thorin & his company of Dwarves.
+Built with Python and Flask, utilizing a free [Startbootstrap template](https://startbootstrap.com/theme/clean-blog) for the site layout and styling.
+This site was built as part of the Code Institute curriculum and I am continuing to improve upon it for practice.

 <!--
 **michaelhesch/michaelhesch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.